samuelhwilliams/github-signoff/README.md

 * logging to text or json streams - need to pass all variables in separate from formatted strings
 * variable typing/annotations (mypy)
 * change TrelloCard.id to real id of the card - add a hydrated 'short_link' (URL slug)
+* review and sanitise db connections and transactions
+* fix site navigation (breadcrumbs and/or back buttons)
+* add target_url to github statuses (point to trello board?)
+* Centralise the from_json/hydrate logic on models
+* Clean up account deletion journey (require deleting owner repos/boards/lists first?)